nikolaussucher/biology-text/docs/photosynthesis_respiration.md

 Along with photosynthesis and aerobic respiration, fermentation is a way of extracting energy from molecules, but it is the only one common to all bacteria and eukaryotes.
 It is therefore considered the oldest metabolic pathway, suitable for an environment that did not yet have oxygen.
 Yeast, a form of fungus, occurs in almost any environment capable of supporting microbes, from the skins of fruits to the guts of insects and mammals and the deep ocean, and harvests sugar-rich materials to produce ethanol and carbon dioxide.

 The basic mechanism for fermentation remains present in all cells of higher organisms.
 Mammalian muscle carries out fermentation during periods of intense exercise where oxygen supply becomes limited, resulting in the creation of lactic acid.
-In invertebrates, fermentation also produces succinate and alanine.:141
+In invertebrates, fermentation also produces succinate and alanine.

 Fermentative bacteria play an essential role in the production of methane in habitats ranging from the rumens of cattle to sewage digesters and freshwater sediments.
 They produce hydrogen, carbon dioxide, formate and acetate and carboxylic acids; and then consortia of microbes convert the carbon dioxide and acetate to methane.
 Acetogenic bacteria oxidize the acids, obtaining more acetate and either hydrogen or formate.
 Finally, methanogens (in the domain Archea) convert acetate to methane.

 In ethanol fermentation, one glucose molecule is converted into two ethanol molecules and two carbon dioxide molecules.
 It is used to make bread dough rise: the carbon dioxide forms bubbles, expanding the dough into a foam.
 The ethanol is the intoxicating agent in alcoholic beverages such as wine, beer and liquor.
 Fermentation of feedstocks, including sugarcane, corn, and sugar beets, produces ethanol that is added to gasoline.
 In some species of fish, including goldfish and carp, it provides energy when oxygen is scarce (along with lactic acid fermentation).

 Before fermentation, a glucose molecule breaks down into two pyruvate molecules (Glycolysis).
-The energy from this exothermic reaction is used to bind inorganic phosphates to ADP, which converts it to ATP, and convert NAD+ to NADH.
+The energy from this exothermic reaction is used to bind inorganic phosphates to ADP, which converts it to ATP, and convert NAD^+^ to NADH.
 The pyruvates break down into two acetaldehyde molecules and give off two carbon dioxide molecules as waste products.
-The acetaldehyde is reduced into ethanol using the energy and hydrogen from NADH, and the NADH is oxidized into NAD+ so that the cycle may repeat.
+The acetaldehyde is reduced into ethanol using the energy and hydrogen from NADH, and the NADH is oxidized into NAD^+^ so that the cycle may repeat.
 The reaction is catalyzed by the enzymes pyruvate decarboxylase and alcohol dehydrogenase.

 ## Anaerobic Respiration